cockroachdb/docs/v22.2/install-cockroachdb-mac.md

 {% include cockroachcloud/use-cockroachcloud-instead.md %}

-{% capture arch_note_homebrew %}<p>For CockroachDB v22.2.x and above, Homebrew installs binaries for your system architecture, either Intel or ARM (<a href="https://support.apple.com/en-us/HT211814">Apple Silicon</a>).</p><p>For CockroachDB v22.1.x and below, Homebrew installs Intel binaries.
+{% capture arch_note_homebrew %}<p>For CockroachDB v22.2.x and above, Homebrew installs binaries for your system architecture, either Intel or ARM (<a href="https://support.apple.com/en-us/HT211814">Apple Silicon</a>).</p><p>For previous releases, Homebrew installs Intel binaries.
 Intel binaries can run on ARM systems, but with a significant reduction in performance.</p>{% endcapture %}

-{% capture arch_note_binaries %}<p>For CockroachDB v22.2.x and above, download the binaries for your system architecture, either Intel or ARM (<a href="https://support.apple.com/en-us/HT211814">Apple Silicon</a>).</p><p>For CockroachDB v22.1.x and below, download Intel binaries.
+{% capture arch_note_binaries %}<p>For CockroachDB v22.2.x and above, download the binaries for your system architecture, either Intel or ARM (<a href="https://support.apple.com/en-us/HT211814">Apple Silicon</a>).</p><p>For previous releases, download Intel binaries.
 Intel binaries can run on ARM systems, but with a significant reduction in performance.</p>{% endcapture %}

-<h2>Install options</h2>
+{% capture arch_note_docker %}<p>For CockroachDB v22.2.beta-5 and above, Docker images are <a href="https://docs.docker.com/build/building/multi-platform/">multi-platform images</a> that contains binaries for both Intel and ARM (<a href="https://support.apple.com/en-us/HT211814">Apple Silicon</a>).
+CockroachDB on ARM systems is <b>experimental</b> and is not yet qualified for production use.
+Multi-platform images do not take up additional space on your Docker host.</p><p>Docker images for previous releases contain Intel binaries only.
+Intel binaries can run on ARM systems, but with a significant reduction in performance.</p>{% endcapture %}

 Use one of the options below to install CockroachDB.

 <div id="use-homebrew" class="install-option">

-  <h3>Use Homebrew</h3>
+  <h2 id="install-homebrew">Use Homebrew</h2>
   {{ arch_note_homebrew }}
   <ol>
     <li>